 This exercise inevitably lead me to consider the more optimistic opposite cost: How much does it cost to fall in love?
 What is the cost of dating in general?

 Answering this question proved slightly more difficult, but it’s necessary to explore.
-An estimated one-third of young Americans indicate their financial situation is holding them back from pursuing a romantic relationship, according to Match.com’s annual Singles in America survey.
+An estimated half of Americans indicate their financial situation is holding them back in romantic relationships, according to the American Institute of CPAs.

 With money being such a determining factor in romance, it’s important to understand how much each of us might spend to find Mr. (or Ms.) Right.
 Here’s how I broke it down: